MolSSI-Education/periodic-table/elements/mercury.md

 Atomic Number: 80

 Fun fact: This element did not receive its name from the musician Freddie Mercury, contrary to popular belief.
+Another fun fact: people used mercury salts as make up.
+This was not an issue as long as it stayed on their faces, but when they licked the makeup brush to apply it, they got mercury poisoning.

 [Wikipedia](https://en.wikipedia.org/wiki/Mercury_(element))